Change the license model for a SQL virtual machine in Azure

 - Open the Azure portal and open the SQL virtual machines resource for your SQL Server VM.

 - Select the Azure Hybrid Benefit option, and select the check box to confirm that you have a SQL Server license with Software Assurance.

 - Select Apply at the bottom of the Configure page.

 - Azure Cloud Solution Provider (CSP) customers can use the Azure Hybrid Benefit by first deploying a pay-as-you-go VM and then converting it to bring-your-own-license, if they have active Software Assurance.

-- If you drop your SQL Server VM resource, you will go back to the hard-coded license setting of the image.
+- If you drop your SQL virtual machine resource, you will go back to the hard-coded license setting of the image.

-- The ability to change the license model is a feature of the SQL VM resource provider.
-Deploying an Azure Marketplace image through the Azure portal automatically registers a SQL Server VM with the resource provider.
+- The ability to change the license model is a feature of the SQL IaaS Agent Extension.
+Deploying an Azure Marketplace image through the Azure portal automatically registers a SQL Server VM with the extension.
 But customers who are self-installing SQL Server will need to manually register their SQL Server VM.

 - Adding a SQL Server VM to an availability set requires re-creating the VM.
 As such, any VMs added to an availability set will go back to the default pay-as-you-go license type.
 Azure Hybrid Benefit will need to be enabled again.

 - Only available to customers with Software Assurance.

 - Only supported for the Standard and Enterprise editions of SQL Server.
 License changes for Express, Web, and Developer are not supported.